Congratulations!

 2 Corinthians 5:17

 The moment you made the Lord Jesus your Savior, you literally became a completely new person.
 You are no longer the person you were before you got saved.
-When you look at yourself in the mirror, you may see the same person; but you are not the same person you used to be.
+When you look at yourself in the mirror, you may see the same person; but you are not.
 That is because God now lives inside you through the Holy Spirit.
-Though you may feel the same as you did before, you will notice that your attitude towards certain things has changed.
+Though you may feel the same as you did before, you will notice with time that your attitude towards certain things has changed.
 That is because God has begun in you a process called sanctification.
 To sanctify means to set someone or something apart for a special purpose.
 God has set you apart from the rest of the world so that you will be a living example to others of the way He wants His people to live.

 God has already sanctified you spiritually, but you have to sanctify yourself physically.
 That means you must set yourself apart from the rest of the unsaved world.
 That doesn’t mean you should avoid people, but it does mean that you can’t do many of the things you used to do before you got saved.
 You can’t go to some of the places you used to go, if God would not approve; and you can’t say many of the things you used to say, if God would not approve.
 And you have to be very careful what type of people you hang out with, as they may influence you to fall back into some of your old habits.
 You can still see your friends and family, and, in fact, you should; but, now, your purpose for seeing them should be more than to just hang out.
 You should be looking for opportunities to share the Gospel with them.
 You should want to see them get saved too.